 The NVM_STATUS.DBE and NVM_STATUS.SBE bits indicate if there were any ECC errors during the reload operation.
 The SBE bit will be 1 when a correctable, single-bit error is encountered.
 The DBE bit will be 1 when an uncorrectable, dual-bit error occurs.
 ECC checking/correction is done on each of the five 64-bit blocks, so it is possible for both SBE and DBE to be set to 1.

 With a fresh, unprogrammed device no valid page will be found.
 In this case the LOAD_ERR bit is expected to be 1 and the LOAD_PAGE field is expected to be 2.

+Also, an alternative starting page may be specified in NVM_CMD.START_PAGE.

 Reload Test Options